iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Be patient and calm; no one can catch fish in anger.
+> Always turn a negative situation into a positive situation.
 >
-> — Herbert Hoover
+> — Michael Jordan

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->